sprogramaghetti/scratch-bomber-game/README.md

+# Must use scratch to run

 New versions will hopefully come out soon.

-# Will try to add
+ Will try to add

   More weapons